vedanthpadigelwar/extensions-4-every-developer/README.md

 - Change sidebar docking position

 #### <em>Availiabilty</em>
-<em>Octotree is available for download on [chrome](https://chrome.google.com/webstore/detail/octotree/bkhaagjahfmjljalopjnoealnfndnagc) and [mozilla](https://addons.mozilla.org/en-US/firefox/addon/octotree/)
+Octotree is available for download on [chrome](https://chrome.google.com/webstore/detail/octotree/bkhaagjahfmjljalopjnoealnfndnagc) and [mozilla](https://addons.mozilla.org/en-US/firefox/addon/octotree/)

 ![Here is how the extension looks](https://github.com/KarenEfereyan/extensions-4-every-developer/blob/master/octotree-extension.png)

 2. Check My Links Extension : This extension is a link checker that crawls through your webpage and looks for all things, links.
 Broken links, valid links, redirecting links, we got you covered.

 #### <em>Features</em>
 - Tab showing number of links present on a webpage or website
 - Queue with number of links left to account for as the crawler works
 - Syntax highlighting for valid, redirect, warnings and invalid links